FuelsEurope

 9 Jul 2018 · EU Climate policies and preparation of the EU’s strategy for long-term greenhouse gas emissions reduction

-Meeting with Dominique Ristori (Director-General Energy) and
+Meeting with Dominique Ristori (Director-General Energy) and European Chemical Industry Council and

 8 Jun 2018 · clean energy transition